hhxsv5/laravel-s/README.md

             \Log::info(__METHOD__, ['stop', $this->i, microtime(true)]);
             $this->stop(); // Stop this cron job
             // Set the second parameter true to deliver task in CronJob, but NOT support callback finish() of task.
+            // Deliver task in CronJob, but NOT support callback finish() of task.
+            // Note:
+            // 1.Set parameter 2 to true
+            // 2.Modify task_ipc_mode to 1 or 2 in config/laravels.php, see https://www.swoole.co.uk/docs/modules/swoole-server/configuration
             $ret = Task::deliver(new TestTask('task data'), true);
             var_dump($ret);
         }